IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 # cd <project_name>/project
 # git clone <project_url> .

-# Check the cache for West modules and East toolchain and extract if found
+# Check the cache for West modules, APT packages and toolchain and extract if found
 # Check the cache for Python dependencies based on scripts/requirements.txt
 ```